genjidb/docs/content/en/docs/genji-sql/expressions.md

 - `INTEGER`
 - `DOUBLE`
-- `DURATION`

-Note that `INTEGER` and `DOUBLE` types can be calculated together, in that case `INTEGER` values will be converted to `DOUBLE` prior the operation. `DURATION` values however can only be calculated together.
+Note that `INTEGER` and `DOUBLE` types can be calculated together, in that case `INTEGER` values will be converted to `DOUBLE` prior the operation.

 Any usage of these operators on incompatible types will return `NULL`.